FZambia/centrifuge/README.md

 or [SockJS](https://github.com/sockjs/sockjs-client) library can be used.
 So it works in both modern and old browsers (IE 7 supported).
 Centrifuge has javascript client with simple API.

-Backend is built on top of [Tornado](http://www.tornadoweb.org/en/stable/) - extremely fast and mature Python's asynchronous web server.
+Backend is built on top of [Tornado](http://www.tornadoweb.org/en/stable/) - fast and mature Python's asynchronous web server which can handle lots of simultaneous connections.

 Centrifuge scales using [Redis](http://redis.io/) PUB/SUB capabilities.
 Single full-featured instance of Centrifuge run by default without extra dependency